dunhamlab/PacRAT/README.md

 #### Running locally

-Scripts are now edited to run locally.
-To run on the cluster, download an older version (before 10/2/2020).
+Scripts can run locally, although we recommend using a cluster/job submission system to optimize memory usage.
 To set up your environment, install [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and ensure it is working on your computer.
-Load the environment `conda env create --file msaccs_env.yml`
+Once Anaconda is installed, you should be able to run the `driver_msa.sh` script.
+If you run the Python script on its own (without using the `driver_msa.sh` script, be sure to load the environment `conda env create --file msaccs_env.yml` beforehand to ensure all packages are installed and on the correct version.

 (Updated 5/15/2021)